ethandavenport/March-Madness/README.md

 - **​[KPI rankings](https://faktorsports.com/)**: resume-based rating and SOS metrics

 # Building the Modeling Dataset
-The modeling dataset is constructed at the game level, with each row corresponding to a single NCAA tournament game between 2017 and 2024.
+The modeling dataset is constructed at the game level, with each row corresponding to a single NCAA tournament game.
 The pipeline starts from the detailed tournament results and augments them with seeds and team names, restricted to the main bracket rounds for seasons where external sources are available.
-​

 Key steps:
 - **Tournament results**
   - Load tournament results and drop unneeded box score columns, keeping scoring, team IDs, and day numbers